thalesbruno/node-web-server/README.md

-node web-server
+Weather app
 ===============
-A weather application that consumes mapbox.com and darksky.net and give you a forecast summary report of the place you want.
+A weather application written in node.js that consumes mapbox.com and darksky.net and give you a forecast summary report of the place you want.

 <!--ts-->